 \algkp was implemented in C++ using CGAL Arrangements~\cite{fhw-ca} and the Boost Graph Library (BGL)~\cite{sll-bgl}.
 The code was tested on a PC with Intel i7-2600 3.40GHz processor with 8GB of memory, running a Windows 7 64-bit OS.
-For the implementation of the \emph{local planner} a straight-line connection strategy \cite{abdjv-cgdmlp} was used.
+For the implementation of the \emph{local planner} a straight-line connection strategy was used.
 This strategy attempts to move the robot along a straight line drawn between two positions. \textbf{Parameters of \Balgkp.} The algorithm has three parameters that affect its performance: $g$ describes the number of the sampled pebble graphs in the \algup algorithm, or the number of composite pebble graphs in \algkp; $q$ is the number of connections produced by the connection generator between two samples; $\mu$ is the maximal number of \sr configurations that one sample comprises, i.e., for every sampled pumped configuration $\dV=\{V_1,\ldots,V_k\}$ it holds that $\sum |V_i|\leq \mu$.
 The value of the latter parameter depends on the input problem.
 For unlabeled problems, increasing $\mu$ results in increased connectivity of the resulting pebble graphs.
 Thus, it will be beneficial that the pumped configurations will be as large as possible (limited by the topology of the scenario).
 On the other hand, in $k$-colored problems where $k>1$ the value $\mu$ has to be set more carefully as an excessively high value of $\mu$ will reduce the connectivity of the pebble graphs.
 This stems from the fact that a \sr path produced by the edge planner has to avoid collision with robots from other groups.